Why This Venture-Backed Startup Decided to Hold Its Launch Event in Anchorage, Alaska

 While Dia&Co is pursuing the plus-size market as a subscription service and brands like Universal Standard are popping up as retail locations and in Target, Part & Parcel has opted for an unusual model: the company’s structure is reminiscent of a multi-level marketing (MLM) platform—a business model that has been criticized as risky to the point of making “gambling look like a safe bet in comparison.”
 Yet founder Lauren Jonas says she’s fully aware of the problems with MLMs and has taken steps to protect the women who buy and sell Part & Parcel.

 The gist is this: Part & Parcel sells its small collection of apparel and shoes (all footwear is wide width) via “partners,” or women who sign up to evangelize the products to their networks.
 But unlike traditional MLMs, those women don’t have to buy up inventory before they can start to sell.
 Instead, the money they put into the gig is limited to a $125 sign-up fee.
-There’s also no way for women to make more money from recruiting other women as sellers, preventing the structure from turning into a pyramid.
-Instead, sellers make a 30% commission on any Part & Parcel products they sell to their network.
+While sellers still make money from recruiting other women to join, there’s a two-level limit in place to prevent the structure from turning into a full pyramid.
+Sellers make up to a 30% commission on any Part & Parcel products they sell to their network.
 Items are priced at $118 for a dress or $128 for a classic cigarette pant.

 It was a tricky structure to sell to investors when compared to the easier-to-explain direct-to-consumer model, Jonas found—although the company ended up raising a $4 million seed round led by Lightspeed Venture Partners.
 But Jonas was committed to the business model as a way of solving another problem facing plus-size women—one that goes beyond their wardrobe.